wazeerc/nao.ai/README.md

 Follow step 2 from the "Getting Started with Docker" section to create and configure your `.env` file.

-### 3. Run oLlama
+### 3. Run Ollama

-Pull and run your desired model with oLlama.
+Pull and run your desired model with Ollama.

 ```bash
 ollama run deepseek-coder-v2:16b # Replace with the model from your .env file